zhongzisha/alphafold3_google/docs/input.md

 When setting your own MSA, you have to make sure that:

-1. The MSA is a valid A3M file.
+1. The MSA is in the A3M format.
 This means adhering to the FASTA format while also allowing lowercase characters denoting inserted residues and hyphens (`-`) denoting gaps in sequences.
 2. The first sequence is exactly equal to the query sequence.